hpedrorodrigues/actions/kustomize/README.md

 # Kustomize

-Simple action to validate kustomization files and outputs using [Kustomize].
+An action to validate kustomization files and outputs using [Kustomize].

 ## Usage